basecom/FixturesPlugin/docs/getting-started.md

 ```

 :::tip
-See the [Writing first fixture](#todo) chapter to get a more in-depth guide on how to write fixtures.
+For a more detailed guide on writing fixtures, see the [Writing first fixture](/writing/first-fixture) chapter.
 :::

-Each fixture must be [tagged](#todo) in the [symfony container](#todo) to be found by the FixturePlugin.
-We recommend to add a generic service definition which tags all classes which extend the `Fixture` class.
+Each fixture must be [tagged](https://symfony.com/doc/current/service_container/tags.html) in the [symfony container](https://symfony.com/doc/current/service_container.html) to be recognized by the FixturePlugin.
+We recommend adding a generic service definition that tags all classes extending the `Fixture` class.

-For this add this part to your services.yaml file:
+Add the following to your `services.yaml` file:

 ```yaml
 services: